Time for some new bits for your CNC router? Or are you new to routing and looking for your first set?

 Instead of going down that route, it could be worth considering a set like this one, which comes with four different types of router bit.

-For each type of bit included, there are ten copies in total.
-This can be very helpful in case you make any mistakes while learning.
-These bits are generally quite tough though, so you don’t have to be worried about them breaking when routing.
-You probably won’t end up needing to use all the spares.
+For each type of bit included, there are ten different sizes in total.
+This can be very helpful when learning, and experimenting with different sized bits.
+There’s so many bits that you probably won’t end up needing to use all the different sizes, at least not immediately.

 Given what you get, and the durability of the bits, the price is pretty reasonable.